 Partnering with academic and research institutions, HathiTrust lets users access to millions of titles digitized from libraries around the world.
-Typically, books in the public domain can be viewed in full by all users, and items held in copyright are searchable.
-At this time, additional items are available to the Harvard Community through HathiTrust Emergency Temporary Access.
+Typically, books in the public domain can be viewed in full by all users, and copyrighted items are searchable.

 As a partner of HathiTrust, Harvard Library can provide eligible patrons with print disabilities special access to all digitized in-copyright material in the HathiTrust Digital Library.

 Eligible patrons are affiliates of Harvard University who have a print disability for which access to digital copies of library books is a reasonable and appropriate accommodation.